-This article is about anger and anger management and is based on the movie ” Sweeney Todd: The Demon Barber of Fleet Street (2007)“.
+This article is about anger and anger management and is based on the film ” Sweeney Todd: The Demon Barber of Fleet Street (2007)“, director Tim Burton.

 The movie is about Benjamin Barker, who, being conquered by his angry mind, became a murderer and finally murdered himself.

 Once unjustly convicted and imprisoned, Benjamin Barker returns to his hometown.
-Led by his annoyed mind, he programmes himself for revenge and changes his name to Sweeney Todd.
+Led by his annoyed mind, he programs himself for revenge and changes his name to Sweeney Todd.